nbonamy/multi-llm-ts/README.md

 - Structured output
 - Usage reporting (tokens count)

+Check the [demo project](https://github.com/nbonamy/mlts-demo) for a "real" implementation.

 ## 4.5 Changes

 Version 4.5 introduces `LlmModel`, a more elegant abstraction that wraps an engine and a specific model together.
 This simplifies the API by eliminating the need to pass the model parameter to every `complete()` and `generate()` call.